jaycode/rl-trader/README.md

 Read the accompanying "RLTrading-UdacityMLCapstone.pdf" for more information about the Quant system.

 Let me know if you wish to help or have any question.

+## TODOs

+- Work on Quantopian-facing system.
+- Replace the back testing and commission parts with [zipline](https://github.com/quantopian/zipline).